Probing protoneutron stars with gamma-ray axionscopes: Introduction

 In this context, in recent years the characterization of ALP production in nuclear processes has revealed to be more complex than originally thought in some of the pioneering works of the '80s and '90s~\cite{Carena:1988kr,Brinkmann:1988vi,Raffelt:1993ix,Raffelt:1996wa,Turner:1991ax,Keil:1996ju}.
 At first, the dominant ALP production channel in a hot and dense nuclear medium was considered to be nucleon-nucleon ($NN$) bremsstrahlung~\cite{Carena:1988kr,Brinkmann:1988vi,Turner:1991ax,Raffelt:1993ix,Raffelt:1996wa,Carenza:2019pxu}.
 In this case one would expect a thermal energy spectrum for SN ALPs, with average energy $E_a\sim 50$ MeV.
 We will show that, in this case, the detection of the SN ALP-induced gamma-ray signal would allow one to reconstruct the average temperature of the SN core and its time evolution in the first seconds after the core bounce (see Refs.~\cite{OHare:2020wum, Hoof:2023jol} for recent works using ALPs to probe the solar magnetic field and temperature profiles).
 Remarkably, ALPs can probe a complementary region with respect to neutrinos, whose emission occurs from a thin layer around the \emph{neutrino-sphere} at $R_\nu\simeq 30\,\km$~\cite{Mirizzi:2015eza}.\\ The ALP production only through $NN$ bremsstrahlung was questioned after the seminal contribution in Ref.~\cite{Fore:2019wib}, which re-estimated the abundance of negatively charged pions in the SN core beyond the ideal gas approximation.
 The behavior of pionic matter inside the hot and dense PNS is currently an extremely relevant topic, still under investigation (see Ref.~\cite{Fore:2023gwv} for recent developments).
 In particular, the role of pions inside SN simulations has been overlooked for a long time, since they are expected not to give a significant contribution to the explosion mechanism.
 Nevertheless, in Ref.~\cite{Fore:2019wib} the authors proposed that strong interactions in the PNS can enhance the fraction of negatively charged pions.
 The presence of a large fraction of negative pions (1 to 3 \% of the nucleon fraction) induces a competitive ALP production mechanism from the Compton scattering of pions on nucleons~\cite{Keil:1996ju,Carenza:2020cis} ($\pi N$ hereafter), which in several conditions is expected to dominate~\cite{Carenza:2020cis}.
 In this case one would expect a second spectral component to peak at higher energies, i.e.~$E_a\sim 200$ MeV due to ALP pionic processes.
 As we shall discuss, the {\it Fermi}-LAT observation of the gamma-ray flux may help to reveal the relative importance of the bremsstrahlung and pionic processes in the SN environment.
 Thus, the detection of the peak associated with pion conversions can discriminate whether or not pions are present inside the SN core.
+Conversely, the pion fraction in the SN core is expected to have little impact on the observable neutrino signal.
+Therefore, the SN axion signal would represent a unique opportunity to answer the question related to the pion abundance in the PNS, since there is no other messenger sensitive to this feature.